Image

 What Should I Do After I’m Pulled Over For DWI in Carroll County, MO?

 • Safely pull over.
-Ensure a safe pull-over by using your turn signal, selecting a well-lit area on the side of the road, and opting for a shoulder or nearby parking lot if available.
+Ensure a safe pull-over by using your turn signal, choosing a well-lit area on the side of the road, and opting for a shoulder or nearby parking lot if available.
 Avoid parking on grass to maintain safety and compliance.

 DWI cases in Missouri involve two distinct components: the criminal aspect and the civil facet.
 The criminal punishments for DWI in Missouri are undeniably severe, with even a first DWI offense potentially resulting in significant consequences as outlined in accordance with Missouri law, categorizing it as a class B misdemeanor: